 Catch-based models

-We expected that the models considered in this study to perform differently since they have different model structure and assumptions.
+We expected that the various catch based models considered in this study to perform differently since they have different model structure and assumptions.
 SSS and DBSRA were, in general, less biased and more precise than other catch-based models, in particular when comparing with both catch-MSY models.
 CMSY showed the worst performance among all catch-based models tested in this study.
 CMSY presented the highest RE for mackerel in Scenario 3 (median RE=3.1) and the lowest RE for Albacore in Scenario 1 (median RE=0.49).
 Even in this case, harvest rates were estimated to be 50% higher than the truth.
 CMSY was less biased when the catch time series had an increasing followed by a decreasing trend (Scenario1) and highly biased when there was no contrast in the time series of catch (Scenario 2 and 3) for the three species (Figure 4).

 SSCOM in general was less biased than CMSY and in some cases less biased than DBSRA or SSS (i.e. for mackerel).
 However, SSCOM was less precise than any other catch-based model, showing a broader range of RE in most of the cases (Figure 4).